How to Easily Find & Analyze Competitor Keywords

 Analyzing these keywords helps you understand which terms drive traffic to your competitors, thereby giving you insights to improve your SEO and marketing strategies.

-For instance, For example, if you compete with FlowerAura website, then flower pot delivery is a competitor keyword.
+For instance, if you compete with FlowerAura website, then flower pot delivery is a competitor keyword.

 Competitor keyword example